Nuvei/nuvei-plugin-magento-2/README.md

 ## Nuvei requirements
 Enabled DMNs into merchant settings.
 Whitelisted plugin endpoint so the plugin can receive the DMNs.
-In case of using plugin Rebilling functionality, plese provide the the DMNs endpoint to Integration and Teach Support teams, so it can be added to the merchant configuration.
+In case of using plugin Rebilling functionality, plese provide the the DMNs endpoint to Integration and Tech Support teams, so it can be added to the merchant configuration.

 ---